robertying/learnX/src/assets/HELP_EN.md

 ### iOS: The file won't open. / The file is always blank.

 - This is possibly due to any download failure.
-Please use `Clear file cache` in `Settings` to clear file cache.
+Please tap the Refresh button on the upper right or use `Clear file cache` in `Settings` to clear file cache.
 The App will try to download the file again.
 - Please also check the file format.
 Some formats are not supported on iOS WebView, such as `.zip`, `.rar` and so on.
 Please tap the `share` button on the upper right the screen to share the file to other apps that support these formats.

 ### Android: Tapping on the file doesn't do anything.